 Warau Hyouteki aka The Laughing Target: When Azusa and Yuzura were mere children, they were betrothed to each other by their parents.
 Many years later, after Azusa's mother mysteriously dies, Azusa returns to Yuzura with the intent of marrying him; Yuzura has a girlfriend, Satomi, and this doesn't sit to well with Azusia.
 Add to the fact that Azusa is anything but "normal", and she has no problem eliminating the competition by any means possible.

-In Fate Zero, Kariya plans to do this with Tokiomi (the husband of his unrequited love Aoi).
-It's not purely for this reason, since Kariya blames him for handing him and Aoi's daughter Sakura over to the Matou's tortures.
-Unfortunately, someone else kills Tokiomi first, but Aoi is led to believe Kariya did it, and things get... messy.
+In Fate/Zero, Kariya Matou plans to do this with Tokiomi (the husband of his unrequited love Aoi).
+It's not purely for this reason, since Kariya blames him for handing him and Aoi's daughter Sakura over to the Matou's tortures (Though neither Aoi nor Tokiomi actually know what she'll be put through — the Matou leader, Zouken, is that much of a Bitch in Sheep's Clothing).
+Unfortunately, Kotomine kills Tokiomi first, but he sets Kariya up so Aoi (who actually does love Tokiomi) is led to believe Kariya did do it, and things get... messy.

 During the "Return of the King" storyline in Ultimate X-Men, after Cyclops goes missing on a mission to the Savage Land with Wolverine, rumors start floating around that Wolverine killed Cyclops so he could be with Jean Grey.
 But it turns out that the rumors are, in fact, completely true.
 This comes as a special surprise if you're used to the main universe's Wolverine, who goes by samurai honor codes and such.